 NPQ Delivery Lead

 I am delighted to be working as a partner with East Manchester Teaching School Hub to co-ordinate and deliver the NPQ programmes.
 I have worked alongside colleagues from the hub for many years and our work represents a true partnership.
-My current roles as Director of Professional Development for The Pinnacle Learning Trust and Lead for our Associate Research School take me into all educational phases to work with teachers and leaders on developing their practice.
+My current roles as Director of Professional Development for The Pinnacle Learning Trust and Director of Pinnacle Learning Research School take me into all educational phases to work with teachers and leaders on developing their practice.
 I am passionate about using evidence-based approaches to support professional growth opportunities for school leaders.

 NPQ Co-delivery Lead